-All drugs in the PDE file and Optum Clinformatics[TM] RX table were matched to a therapeutic category according to the American Hospital Formulary Service classification system.
-The Medicare cohort for Tables 7.6 and 7.7 was limited to those in the CKD cohort who had stand-alone Part D prescription drug coverage.
-Each therapeutic category was summarized and the percent of patients with CKD who filled at least one prescription for a drug in the given class was calculated, as well as the total amount spent by Medicare or the plans in the Optum Clinformatics[TM] dataset on each drug class and its percentage of total prescription drug plan expenditures.
-Table 7.6 shows the top 15 drug classes ranked by the highest percent of CKD patients with at least one prescription filled in that class for fee-forservice Medicare, Optum Clinformatics[TM], Medicare Advantage, and Optum Clinformatics[TM] commercial insurance.
-Table 7.7 shows the top 15 drug classes ranked by spending.
-The column following the drug class name shows the total amount spent by Medicare (panel a), Optum Clinformatics[TM] Medicare Advantage (panel b) and Optum Clinformatics[TM] commercial insurance (panel c) on each drug class for CKD patients.
+All drugs in the PDE file and Optum Clinformatics[TM] PHARM<YEAR> table were matched to a therapeutic category according to the American Hospital Formulary Service (AHFS) classification system.
+The Medicare cohort for Tables 8.6.a and 8.7.a was limited to those in the CKD cohort who had stand-alone Part D prescription drug coverage.
+Each therapeutic category in Tables 8.6-8.7 was summarized and the percent of patients with CKD who filled at least one prescription for a drug in the given class was calculated, as well as the total amount spent by Medicare or the plans in the Optum Clinformatics[TM] dataset on each drug class and its percentage of total prescription drug plan expenditures.
+Table 8.6 shows the top 15 drug classes ranked by the highest percent of CKD patients with at least one prescription filled in that class for fee-forservice Medicare (Table 8.6.a), Optum Clinformatics[TM], Medicare Advantage (Table 8.6.b), and Optum Clinformatics[TM] commercial insurance

+(Table 8.6.c).
+Table 8.7 shows the top 15 drug classes ranked by spending.
+The column following the drug class shows the total amount spent by Medicare (Table 8.7.a), Optum Clinformatics[TM] Medicare Advantage (Table 8.7.b), and Optum Clinformatics[TM] commercial insurance (Table 8.7.c) on each drug class for CKD patients.
 The next column shows that drug class' cost as a percentage of all plan expenditures for these patients.

-New in the 2017 ADR, this chapter has a special focus on analgesic drugs.
+Since the 2017 ADR, the chapter Prescription Drug Coverage in Patients with CKD has shown data on analgesic drugs.
 Analgesics were identified as members of the AHFS classes 280804 - nonsteroidal anti-inflammatory agents (NSAIDs), 280808 - opiate agonists, and 280812 - opiate partial agonists.
-The cohort was the same as the Medicare cohort used in Tables 7.6 and 7.7; it excluded those with Medicare Advantage Part D plans as we are unable to identify CKD in those patients.
-Analgesic use in patients with CKD was defined as having filled or refilled at least one prescription of a drug in the drug classes listed above.
-The state of residence was from the Medicare Beneficiary Summary File.
-Figure 7.6 tabulates the use of NSAIDs (yes/no) by state, divides the states by quintiles, and shows the results in a map.
-Figure 7.7 does the same with the use of opiates.
+The cohort used for Figures 8.6-8.7 was the same as the Medicare cohort used in Tables 8.6-8.7; it excluded those with Medicare Advantage Part D plans, as we are unable to identify CKD in those patients.
+Analgesic use in patients with CKD was defined as the patient having filled or refilled at least one prescription of a drug in the drug classes listed above.
+The state of residence was obtained from the Medicare Beneficiary Summary File.
+Figure 8.6 tabulates the use of NSAIDs (yes/no) by state, divides the states by quintiles, and shows the results in a map.
+Figure 8.7 does the same with the use of opiates.